Spencer Torkelson Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- Canning makes the start for the Angels, his 16th of the season.
-He is 6-4 with a 4.52 ERA and 83 strikeouts in 79 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 18th of the season.
+He is 5-7 with a 4.26 ERA and 77 strikeouts in 93 2/3 innings pitched.

-- His last time out came on Tuesday, July 18 against the New York Yankees, when the righty went 5 2/3 innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Wednesday, July 19 against the New York Yankees, the lefty tossed 7 1/3 innings, allowing one earned run while surrendering two hits.

-- In 15 games this season, the 27-year-old has a 4.52 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.
+- The 26-year-old has put up an ERA of 4.26, with 7.5 strikeouts per nine innings, in 17 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.